falconshark/mtrupdate-bot/README.md

 mtrupdate-bot is a project which build a telegram bot for receive news from @mtrupdate twitter immediately.

+##Usage
+In order to open a chat with the bot, you should search user: @mtrupdate_bot at your telegram, and send '/start' first.

+After open the chat, you should send '/register' command to the bot, than it will add you to user list automatically.

 ##How to build
 Note: This requires Node.js v0.10 to run.
 If you had not install it , you can download it at http://nodejs.org/download/ .